Azure/c-util/devdoc/constbuffer_requirements.md

 ## Overview

 ConstBuffer is a module that implements a read-only buffer of bytes (unsigned char).
 Once created, the buffer can no longer be changed.
-The buffer is ref counted so further _Clone calls result in zero copy.
+The buffer is ref counted so further API calls result in zero copy.

 ## References